appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/view-ticket-details.md

 3. For the first Select widget, set the properties as shown below:
     - On the top of the property pane, change the name of the widget from **Select1** to `selStatus`.
-    - In the **Options** property, add the below JSON array object, to populate the status options.
+    - In the **Options** property, add the below JSON array object to populate the status options.

     ```javascript
     [